Six Flags Magic Mountain: Since 2007

 In early 2024, demolition work began on the Golden Bear Theater, Formerly Showcase Theater.
 After an incident at a TLC concert in the 90s, the theater sat dormant with the exception of the occasional regional cheer championship or religious gathering.
-A new Vekoma roller coaster is currently under construction, set to open in 2026, and will be built in and around the remnants of the Golden Bear Theater.
+In a November 2024 press release, Six Flags Magic Mountain publicly announced that a new 'Thrill Glider' Vekoma roller coaster, (currently under construction), was set to open in 2026, and would be built in and around the remnants of the Golden Bear Theater.